2013 conclave: Day one

-Black smoke coming out of the Sistine Chapel's chimney indicated to the outside world, that on this first ballot no candidate had received the required two-thirds of the votes cast.
+Black smoke coming out of the Sistine Chapel's chimney indicated to the outside world that on the first ballot no candidate had received the required two-thirds of the votes cast.
 According to several media accounts of the first vote, Scola and Ouellet led with roughly equal numbers of votes, Bergoglio was a close third, and the rest of the votes were scattered among several others.
 According to La Repubblica, Scola received approximately 35 votes to Bergoglio's 20 and Ouellet's 15, while another account said that Scherer had shown strength.
-Some cardinals later said that "when they woke up Wednesday morning, it wasn't clear to them they'd have a pope that night, and it was even less clear it would be Bergoglio."
+Some cardinals later said that "When they woke up Wednesday morning, it wasn't clear to them they'd have a pope that night, and it was even less clear it would be Bergoglio."

 Day two

-The two rounds of voting on the morning of 13 March 2013 proved inconclusive and black smoke was again sent out.
-Scola's candidacy stalled going into Wednesday and votes began to converge around the candidacies of Ouellet and Bergoglio.
-Sources report that at some point, Ouellet threw his support behind Bergoglio; by the first afternoon ballot—the fourth ballot of the conclave—Bergoglio became the clear front runner.
-On the fifth ballot, the cardinals, wishing to show a unified front, voted overwhelmingly in favor of Bergoglio, reportedly giving him at least 90 votes with the remaining 25 votes going to other cardinals.
+The two rounds of voting on the morning of 13 March 2013 proved inconclusive, and black smoke was again sent out.
+Cardinal Scola's candidacy stalled going into Wednesday, and votes began to converge around the candidacies of Ouellet and Bergoglio.
+Sources report that, at some point, Cardinal Ouellet threw his support behind Bergoglio; by the first afternoon ballot—the fourth ballot of the conclave—Bergoglio became the clear front runner.
+On the fifth ballot, the cardinal electors, wishing to show a unified front, voted overwhelmingly in favour of Cardinal Jorge Bergoglio, reportedly giving him at least 90 votes, with the remaining 25 votes going to the other cardinals.
 Cardinal Seán Brady reported that applause broke out during the tabulation when Bergoglio's count reached the 77 votes required for election.

-When Bergoglio was asked if he would accept his election, according to Cardinal Wilfrid Napier OFM, he said, "Although I am a sinner, I accept."
-He took the name Francis, in honour of St. Francis of Assisi.
-He later said that while Bergoglio was choosing his papal name, some cardinal-electors jokingly suggested he should choose either "Adrian" after the great reformer Pope Adrian VI, or "Clement" out of revenge against Pope Clement XIV, who suppressed the Jesuit order.
+According to Cardinal Wilfrid Napier, when Bergoglio was asked whether he would accept his election, he said: "Although I am a sinner, I accept."
+He took the name Francis, in honour of Saint Francis of Assisi.
+He later said that, while Bergoglio was choosing his papal name, some cardinal-electors jokingly suggested he should choose either "Adrian" after the great reformer Pope Adrian VI, or "Clement" out of revenge against Pope Clement XIV, who suppressed the Jesuit order.
 At the conclusion of the conclave, Francis gave his cardinal's zucchetto to Archbishop Lorenzo Baldisseri, the non-elector secretary of the conclave.